Revised Statute 2477

 The BLM closes thousands of miles of RS 2477 Granted ROW’s every year with no regard for the rule of law.
 Between 2014 and 2016 within just three Colorado TMP’s (Grand Junction, Colorado River Valley and Kremmling) the BLM closed over 4,000 miles of routes in Colorado, many were RS 2477 Grants that could be historically documented/mapped in 15 minutes using online references such as https://glorecords.blm.gov/ (historical federal gov’t surveys) or https://store.usgs.gov/map-locator (USGS Topo Maps) and/or www.arcgis.com › apps › Viewer (USGS Aerial Photos 1944 to 1979).
 In Colorado, these RS 2477 granted Rights of Way are defined by Colorado Revised Statutes (CRS) CRS 43-1-202, CRS 43-2-201, and CRS 29-20-104 and the1993 Report to Congress on RS 2477.

 Much of the RS 2477 information shared below was collected from 2013 to 2016 when the Grand Junction (CO) BLM office closed over 50% of historical motorized routes in the Grand Junction Travel Management District to the general public.
 This area is compromised mainly of Mesa and Garfield County Colorado.
 97.2% of all federal lands in Colorado are held in a Proprietorial Interest Only by the federal government.

-In December 2020 the Garfield County Commissioners (led by Commissioner John Martin) successfully reopened over 50,000 acres of BLM / public lands in Garfield and Mesa County by using federal law RS 2477 in Denver Federal Court to reopen a historic public highway.
+In December 2020 the Garfield County Commissioners (led by Commissioner John Martin) successfully reopened around 90,000 acres of BLM / public lands in Garfield and Mesa County by using federal law RS 2477 in Denver Federal Court to reopen a historic public highway.